 The noun dearth, meaning a scarce supply, is synonymous with shortage and scarcity.
-It does not mean a complete lack or absence.
+A time of dearth is one in which things are dear—dear being the root of dearth—so there are things, just not many or much of them.
+So, at least traditionally, dearth does not mean a complete lack or absence.
 For example, if you have $12.43 in your bank account, you have a dearth of funds.
-If you have $0.00 in your account, you don’t have enough for a dearth.
-So phrases like complete dearth or total dearth make as much sense as total shortage or complete scarcity.
+If you have $0.00 in your account, you don’t even have enough for a dearth.
+So phrases like complete dearth and total dearth are as logical as total shortage and complete scarcity.

 Examples